2010–11 NHL season

 The 2010–11 NHL season was the 94th season of operation (93rd season of play) of the National Hockey League (NHL).
 The Boston Bruins defeated the Vancouver Canucks in the Stanley Cup Finals four games to three, being the sixth Cup win in Bruins' franchise history.
 For the fourth consecutive season, the season started with games in Europe.
 The 58th All-Star Game was held at RBC Center in Raleigh, North Carolina, home arena of the Carolina Hurricanes, on January 30, 2011.

 This was the final season of operation for the Atlanta Thrashers, who were sold to True North Sports and Entertainment out of Winnipeg, Manitoba, and moved from Atlanta to Winnipeg to become the "new" Winnipeg Jets.
 Winnipeg had lost its previous NHL team, also called the Winnipeg Jets, after the 1995–96 NHL season to Phoenix, Arizona, and were renamed "Phoenix Coyotes."
 This was the second time the city of Atlanta lost an NHL franchise, having previously lost the Atlanta Flames to Calgary, Alberta after the 1979–80 season.

 League business

 Salary cap

-On June 23, 2010, the NHL announced that the salary cap would be increased by $2.6 million.
-As a result, the new salary cap ceiling is set at $59.4 million, while the salary cap floor is $43.4 million.
+On June 23, 2010, the NHL announced that the salary cap would be increased by US$2.6 million.
+As a result, the new salary cap ceiling is set at US$59.4 million, while the salary cap floor is US$43.4 million.

-U.S. media rights

-In April 2011, the NHL reached a new television deal with NBCUniversal, which was acquired by Comcast (owner of the NHL's current cable partner Versus) earlier in the year.
-The 10-year, US$2 billion deal extended and unified the broadcast and cable television rights to the league, held by NBC and Versus respectively.
-Notable changes under the new deal included an increase in nationally televised games on Versus (which was to be renamed under the NBC name), a new Thanksgiving Friday game on NBC, holding exclusive rights to all playoff games beginning with the second round (as opposed to the conference championships), and plans to broadcast all playoff games (subject to blackouts during the first round) nationally on NBCUniversal channels.

 Entry draft

-The 2010 NHL Entry Draft took place on June 25–26, 2010, at the Staples Center in Los Angeles, home arena of the Los Angeles Kings.
+The 2010 NHL entry draft took place on June 25–26, 2010, at the Staples Center in Los Angeles, home arena of the Los Angeles Kings.
 Taylor Hall was selected first overall in the draft by the Edmonton Oilers, Tyler Seguin was picked second by the Boston Bruins and Erik Gudbranson was chosen third by the Florida Panthers.